jcarrasquel/pais-trading-systems/README.md

 Laboratory of Process-Aware Information Systems (PAIS Lab).
 Moscow, Russia.</h6></p>
 <br>
 For contact, please send an email to: <a href = "mailto: jcarrasquel@hse.ru">jcarrasquel@hse.ru</a><br>
+<i>Each of the following sections describe the tools and resources in the repository folders.</i><br>
+<i>You may either download the source code of our tools and compile, or to download directly the executable tools as jar files.</i><br>
 <hr>
 <h3><i>Pre-processing</i></h3>
 We have implemented two pre-processing tools for extracting event logs for process mining from a capture file (in pcap format) of FIX messages; in this folder, you will find the following command-line programs: